fiskaly/fiskaly-kassensichv-client-java/readme.md

 how this client is used.
 From a developer's point of view, the only difference is that you have to instantiate your OkHttpClient through the ```ClientFactory``` provided by the SDK.

+Be sure to have a look at our [integration guide / tutorial](https://github.com/fiskaly/fiskaly-kassensichv-client-java/blob/master/tutorial.md).

 ## Features

 - [X] Automatic authentication handling (fetch/refresh JWT and re-authenticate upon 401 errors).